-4.1 Explanation of symbols
+4.1 Explanation of Symbols

-K.O. criteria are marked with [K.O.].
+K.O. criteria are marked [K.O.].

-References to related documents are highlighted by bold print in the text.
+References to related documents are highlighted by the use of bold text.

 - This symbol means: A written confirmation must be provided.
 Next to this symbol also documents are listed that can be used as evidence.
 All (also digital) control and documentation systems, which proof that the requirements are fulfilled, can be used. - Q This symbol means: For criteria with this symbol, the separate document Explanations to the Guideline Agriculture Poultry Production contains interpretation aids and suggestions as of 01.03.2024.
 It is possible that since then explanations to further criteria have been added.